aregsar/aregsarblog/blog/2021/redis-configure-laravel-cache/index.md

     ],
 ```

-We changed the database setting and added a prefix setting.
+For the `cache` connection We changed the database setting and added a prefix setting.
 All keys using this connection will automatically get a `c:` prefix.

 > redis clusters do not support multiple databases so we are distinguishing this connection using the redis key prefix instead.

+We also made the same change to the `default` connection except we use a `d:` prefix for it to distinguish it from the `cache` connection.

+> As an aside, the `default` connection is used

 ### Step 7 -Setup the redis sever docker service